Qovery/qovery-client-go/docs/HelmAdvancedSettings.md

 NewHelmAdvancedSettingsWithDefaults instantiates a new HelmAdvancedSettings object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDeploymentCustomDomainCheckEnabled

+`func (o *HelmAdvancedSettings) GetDeploymentCustomDomainCheckEnabled() bool`

+GetDeploymentCustomDomainCheckEnabled returns the DeploymentCustomDomainCheckEnabled field if non-nil, zero value otherwise.

+### GetDeploymentCustomDomainCheckEnabledOk

+`func (o *HelmAdvancedSettings) GetDeploymentCustomDomainCheckEnabledOk() (*bool, bool)`

+GetDeploymentCustomDomainCheckEnabledOk returns a tuple with the DeploymentCustomDomainCheckEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeploymentCustomDomainCheckEnabled

+`func (o *HelmAdvancedSettings) SetDeploymentCustomDomainCheckEnabled(v bool)`

+SetDeploymentCustomDomainCheckEnabled sets DeploymentCustomDomainCheckEnabled field to given value.

+### HasDeploymentCustomDomainCheckEnabled

+`func (o *HelmAdvancedSettings) HasDeploymentCustomDomainCheckEnabled() bool`

+HasDeploymentCustomDomainCheckEnabled returns a boolean if a field has been set.

 ### GetNetworkIngressProxyBodySizeMb